-Perhaps you'll remember that, back in June, boyfriend and I participated in the Warrior Dash and had a romping good time.
-Perhaps you'll also remember that we signed up to become St. Jude's Warriors and raise money for St. Jude Children's Research Hospital in the process.
+Perhaps you'll remember that, a few months ago, I participated in the Warrior Dash and had a romping good time.
+Perhaps you'll also remember that I signed up to become a St. Jude's Warrior and raise money for St. Jude Children's Research Hospital.

 Now, I love St. Jude's.
 I think the work they do is amazing and you should all send them all of your money immediately.
 This is in no way a criticism of them or their work.
 Rather, it's a gentle suggestion that maybe...
 Well, you'll see.

-A few days ago, boyfriend and I each received one of these in the mail as a thank you for our participation.
+A few days ago, I received this in the mail as a thank you for my participation.

 It's a cylidrical piece of stretchy fabric.
 Across the bottom of the mailer, they've included helpful suggestions as to what you might use it for.